jon-jacky/home/design.md

 - <https://heatherbooker.github.io/blog/archive/> - "im not a programmer" and more.

 - <https://christine.website/blog/why-i-use-suckless-tools-2020-06-05> -
-  markdown source as a style in itself.
+  markdown source as a style in its own right.

 17 Apr 2020